Summer Gathering 2025:

 About Your Instructors 〰️

-Dr. Emily Bretl (of Marram Collaborative and the Director of the University of Chicago Field Station) will support Jess and Sarah with specialized knowledge and practices in ecological science education, place-based teaching and learning, and arts-based curriculum design and instruction.
+Emily, an educator herself at the University of Chicago, works with schools, organizations, and families to co-create transformative educational experiences at the intersection of artistry, ecology, and sustainability.
+Emily provides specialized knowledge of the dunes will support Jess and Sarah with specialized knowledge and practices in ecological science education, place-based teaching and learning, and arts-based curriculum design and instruction.

 FAQs